-- All inputs and outputs to a unit process are included in the LCA calculation for which data are available, except for the routine cleaning of the products with tap water which met the cut-off criteria stated below.
+- All inputs and outputs to a unit process are included in the LCA calculation for which data are available.
 Any data gaps are filled with representative data.
 Assumptions used for filling data gaps are documented in the LCA report. - Where there is a data gap or insufficient data, criteria for exclusion of inputs and outputs is 1% of primary energy usage (renewable and non-renewable energy) and 1% on a mass basis for the specific unit process.
 The maximum criteria for exclusion of inputs and outputs is 5% of primary energy usage and mass across all modules included in the LCA. - If a flow meets the above criteria for exclusion but is considered to have a significant potential environmental impact, it is included. - No excluded processes were thought to have any significant impact on the total life cycle impact of this product.